ucsd-cse30-f17/pa4-public/README.md

 J. bst_totalLength() is incorrect.

 Match each of the descriptions to one of the bst#.o files given to you in bad_impls/ directory.
+You should write good tests in part 4, and use those tests to figure out which files match up to which errors.

 Format your answer as a comma-separated list of the letters (i.e. "B, C, E, D, ...").
 #### 2. Choose two of the above "incorrect implementations" and explain the error in detail.
 Also describe how you could fix it.